 which won them the regional competition champion tittle.
 This was a huge milestone

-for JAS to have achieved at African Regional level.
-October 2010: Swaziland represented
+for JAE to have achieved at African Regional level.
+October 2010: Eswatini represented

 by Lusoti High School wins inaugural Company Africa Region Competition held in Nairobi, Kenya.

 Designed by De Cocky Company | Coded by Pronet SD